Michael Crawford: Concert tours

 In 2006, he made a small concert tour of Australia and New Zealand, as well as a one-night benefit to open the LaSalle Bank Theatre in Chicago.
 He has also done various Michael Crawford International Fan Association (MCIFA) exclusive concerts around the US.
-The MCIFA makes contributions to many charities.

 Charity work

 Since the late 1980s, Crawford has affiliated himself with various charities, particularly for the good of children.
 He is a patron of the Lighthouse Foundation in Australia, and has also been President of the Sick Children's Trust since 1987.